Specials

 If you need immediate service, or have an impending and critical deadline or emergency, do not use this Internet ordering service or send us an email, but call direct to 970-387-0212.
 We have to download orders off the Internet, place them in line with the other orders we receive, review them, order things we may not have in stock, and all the rest, so Internet orders are not automatically filled by some robot.
 The only automatic thing you get as a customer when placing an order from this website is a computer-generated acknowledgment of your order, and that's all it is, an acknowledgment, and not a guarantee that anything is happening.
 Prices shown on this acknowledgment are not final and may be subject to change as noted elsewhere in these comments.

 There are 2 humans working this business and we try to respond as best we can with the stock we have on hand.
+The summer of 2024 has been a rough one as Fritz was hospitalized from July 1 until the middle of October, and his helper, Judy, lost her husband during the same period.
 Be advised that we rely on suppliers, some of whom are very slow, some even indifferent, but we have no other choices.
 Some specialty rollers that require new cores and trucks take additional time to have these things made plus the time to have the rubber applied.
 Have some patience, or with foresight, plan ahead on your needs.
 Remember that UPS shipping times do not include the day the parcel is actually shipped, or weekends, or holidays.
 Los Angeles is 4 days from us, Chicago is 4 days, New York City is 5 days, and much of New England is 6 days.
 UPS charges shown on your order form are based on approximate values for weights shipped from Silverton, but some of our material is shipped directly to you from our suppliers, and the actual charges may be more, and occasionally less.
 When the website gets confused, it's run by a computer, remember, it will often put in a default shipping rate of $25.00, and please don't take that as an absolute.

 Through this site, you can order essential items for your letterpress or offset shop.
 There are many items not yet listed on this site, and we can order just about any graphic arts product.
 Our search function, available in the upper right-hand corner, is handy for finding items specific to your equipment--try a search for "SP-15" or "C&P".
 Be aware that Internet searches may turn up outdated cached pages from our website that may contain incorrect current pricing or even items no longer available.